renpy/renpy/sphinx/source/screens.rst

     and :func:`Return` actions, it's safe to enable `roll_forward`.
 Other actions may have side-effects that will not occur during the roll_forward.

+.. screen-property:: group_alt

+    This is used to supply a group prefix to the :doc:`self_voicing` system.
+    When self-voicing is enabled, the group prefix is spoken the first time a displayable with the same group prefix is focued.
+It is not spoken when another displayable with the same group prefix is focused, until a displayable with a different group prefix (or none at all) has become focused,

+    The group prefix is inherited by all of this displayables children.

 ::

    screen hello_world():